https://www.calameo.com/books/005420653452813aabc37

 h.
 Family life

-6. Are there any interesting extra-curricular activities at your school?
+6. Are there any interesting extra-curricular activities

 b.
 Yes, but I do not take part in them